DNA RNA Translation: Fundamentals and Key Terms on the MCAT

 Its main function is to bring in the appropriate amino acid that mRNA codons code for to the A site in order to grow the polypeptide chain!
 The tRNA is termed “charged” when the amino acid is attached to the RNA.

-Role of Transfer RNA
+Role Of Transfer Rna

 To ensure that the proper amino acid that a codon codes for is being delivered, the tRNA also contains an anticodon, which will have the complementary base pairs to the codon.
 If all is complementary, the amino acid will be added to the polypeptide chain!